Paolo Bediones

-Paolo Antonio Barba Bediones (born March 17, 1974) is a Filipino television host, newscaster, radio commentator and actor.
+Paolo Antonio Barba Bediones (born March 17, 1974) is a Filipino television host, newscaster, radio commentator and occasional actor.

 Bediones started his career as a commercial model, and later transitioned to television show hosting.
 He is best known for hosting GMA Network's Extra Challenge and Survivor Philippines.
 He is now a TV host and the newest newscaster on TV5.

-On December 3, 2009, Bediones announced in a press conference that he had signed a three-year exclusive contract with TV5 (formerly ABC-5), owned by TV5 Network Inc. (formerly Associated Broadcasting Company).
+On December 3, 2009, Bediones announced in a press conference that he had signed a three-year exclusive contract with TV5.

 Personal life

-Paolo, only male child among four offspring, was born to Rodolfo Pineda Bediones (from Roxas City, Capiz) and Maria Teresa Barba who separated when Paolo was still young.
-His mother Maria is the daughter of Fortuna Marcos-Barba (Paolo's maternal grandmother) who's the sister of the late former President Ferdinand Marcos (Paolo's maternal granduncle).
+Bediones is the only son of four children born to Rodolfo Pineda Bediones (from Roxas, Capiz) and María Teresa Barba, who separated when Paolo was still young.
+His mother María is the daughter of Fortuna Marcos-Barba, a sister of former President Ferdinand Marcos, making him grandnephew to the late dictator, and a nephew of President Bongbong Marcos His paternal great-grandfather was Máximo Bediones (1820–1932) who sired a son at the age of 99.

-His late great grandfather was Maximo Bediones (1820–1932) who managed to father a son at the age of 99.
-Bediones has three sisters.
 His previous girlfriend was former beauty queen Abby Cruz.
+He has a daughter named Avery with fiancée, actress Lara Morena.

 Career

 Hosting

 Bediones is a former TV host of a defunct MTV Philippines program Para, Bos! and Gameplan TV where he won "Best TV Host" alongside co-hosts Suzi Entrata-Abrera and Mondo Castro of the band The Pin-Ups.
 His previously hosted shows on GMA Network are Channel S, Gameplan, Digital LG Challenge (formerly Digital LG Quiz), Extra Extra, Extra Challenge, ETChing, S-Files, Mornings @ GMA, Whammy!
 Push Your Luck, Unang Hirit, Tok!
 Tok!
 Tok!
-Isang Milyon Pasok!, Pinoy Meets World, and Survivor Philippines (Seasons 1 and 2) on GMA and hosted Sapul sa Singko (formerly Sapul) on TV5.
+Isang Milyon Pasok, Pinoy Meets World, and Survivor Philippines (Seasons 1 and 2) on GMA and hosted Sapul sa Singko (formerly Sapul) on TV5.

 He returned to hosting as the host of Extreme Makeover: Home Edition Philippines, which premiered on TV5 in 2012.
 He later hosted Rescue 5, Demolition Job, and Astig, also on TV5.

 Newscasting

 In 2010, Bediones became a news anchor of Aksyon alongside Cheryl Cosim and later Erwin Tulfo.
 This was his first time as a newscaster for News5.

 He was also given a public affairs program USI: Under Special Investigation on TV5 which aired every Sunday night.

 On February 18, 2011, Bediones left Aksyon for Aksyon JournalisMO as a replacement to Martin Andanar.
 There, he joined Cheri Mercado and Jove Francisco.

 On February 22, 2012, Bediones joined together with Cheri Mercado to anchor a former news program entitled Pilipinas News replacing the former news program, Aksyon Journalismo.

 On July 21, 2014, Bediones reunited with Cheryl Cosim for a new news program entitled Aksyon Tonite.
 He left the newscast in late August, as he would shortly start a new restaurant business.

-In 2021, after 5 years of his hiatus, Bediones returned to anchor Frontline Sa Umaga, marking his 5th overall news program on News5 via TV5.
+In 2021, after 5 years of his hiatus, Bediones returned to anchor Frontline sa Umaga, marking his 5th overall news program on News5 via TV5.
 It premiered last May 10, 2021, on TV5.
+On January 17, 2022 Bediones left the newscast due to pending lawsuits filed by former employees of Ei2 Technologies, Inc.